FunkyFr3sh/Warcraft-II-Powershell-Patches/README.md

 Patch #4: Fix broken battle.net UI / Improve compatibility with modern windows versions
 -----------------
+This patch is for both, Warcraft II and Diablo

 - Download [cnc-ddraw](https://github.com/FunkyFr3sh/cnc-ddraw/releases/tag/battle.net) and extract it into your game folder